 In spring 2021, SDSU will house approximately 1,700 students in on-campus residence halls, offering students academic support and residential programs, respecting distancing requirements and increased health and safety protections.

 With public health in mind, and to allow undergraduates to be on campus with their peers, faculty, and staff as safely as possible, student housing is guaranteed to those who:

 - Are non-local rising sophomores who will have in-person classes;

 - Students in specific SDSU programs such as Guardian Scholars, Presidential Scholars, student-athletes, students with accessibility-related needs; and

 - Students with emergency housing needs or other unique needs.

 All other students can request to be considered for on-campus housing by indicating their interest in the Housing Portal.
-Students will be notified if there is availability within the 3,500 reduced capacity limit.
-The Office of Housing Administration and Residential Education Office will be sharing more specific information directly with students.
+The Office of Housing Administration and Residential Education Office shares more specific information directly with students.

 Health and Safety Measures

-Further, the Office of Housing Administration and Residential Education Office will implement strategies in cases where a student becomes sick with COVID-19-like symptoms, test positive for COVID-19, or has been exposed to someone with COVID-19-like symptoms or a confirmed or suspected case within on-campus housing.
+Further, the Office of Housing Administration and Residential Education Office has implemented strategies in cases where a student becomes sick with COVID-19-like symptoms, test positive for COVID-19, or has been exposed to someone with COVID-19-like symptoms or a confirmed or suspected case within on-campus housing.